Siddarameshwaruh/Python_Project-Hotel_Data_Analytics/README.md

 Retrieve the data within a Jupyter Notebook and conduct an analysis through pandas

-#### A. Understanding business problems
+#### 1. Understanding business problems

-#### B. Data collection and understanding
+#### 2. Data collection and understanding
-   1. Reading files
+   > Reading files

-#### C. Data cleaning and Exploration
+#### 3. Data cleaning and Exploration
-    1. Clean invalid guests
+   > Clean invalid guests
-    2. Outlier removal in revenue generated
+   > Outlier removal in revenue generated

-#### D. Data transformation
+#### 4. Data transformation
-   1. Create occupancy percentage column
+   > Create occupancy percentage column

-#### E. Collect insights
+#### 5. Collect insights
-   1. Average occupancy rate in each of the room categories
+   > Average occupancy rate in each of the room categories
-   2. Print average occupancy rate per city
+   > Print average occupancy rate per city
-   3. When was the occupancy better?
+   > When was the occupancy better?
 Weekday or Weekend?
-   4. In the month of June, what is the occupancy for different cities?
+   > In the month of June, what is the occupancy for different cities?
-   5. We got new data for the month of august.
+   > We got new data for the month of august.
 Append that to existing data
-   6. Print revenue realized per city
+   > Print revenue realized per city
-   7. Print month by month revenue
+   > Print month by month revenue
-   8. Print revenue realized per hotel type
+   > Print revenue realized per hotel type
-   9. Print average rating per city
+   > Print average rating per city
-   10. Print a pie chart of revenue realized per booking platform
+   > Print a pie chart of revenue realized per booking platform